Rules & Regulations

 - Use or be under the influence of alcohol or tobacco

-Golf Carts: Due to lack of paved paths and limited number of such vehicles, golf carts are not available for spectator (or contestant) use.
+Golf Carts: Due to lack of paved paths and limited number of such vehicles, golf carts are not available for general spectator or contestant use.
 Carts will be used for tournament operations only.
+A limited number of carts will be made available to disabled spectators on a case-by-case basis.
+Submit the “Request for Handicap Cart” form at least 10 days prior to the start of the tournament to be considered.

 Cell phones: To avoid distracting players, spectators are requested to keep cell phones in “silent mode” and to limit their use on the course.